 Another example is using information about your financial status to make offers.
 If your online purchases are high with a sizable income, it will indicate you’re relatively comfortable financially.
 So, these brokers will make you high-risk/high-interest offers.
 However, if the inverse is the case, then they will offer you low-interest avenues to invest your money.

-People-Search data brokers
+People search data brokers

 However, many of them claim they exist to help you find long-lost friends and family members.
 On the website of these data brokers, you’ll simply log in, search for whoever you want to find, and you’re good to go.

-Why are data brokers bad for you?
+Why are data brokers bad?

 “Anyone” here can include criminals or people who have an unsettling grudge with you.
 You’ll have to agree that that’s not very safe, is it?
 That’s precisely why you should get your information off these data brokers’ sites.

-The most popular data brokers in the US
+The biggest data brokers in the US

 Now you know what is a data broker.
 However, before you can get your information off these data broker sites, you need to know who they are, right?